Epilepsy arises from natural mechanisms in the brain that go awry. Researchers are trying to unravel its complexities.

 The limits of control

 At the core of epilepsy is the delicate interplay between two types of brain cell: excitatory neurons and inhibitory interneurons.
-Excitatory neurons release the neurotransmitter glutamate, which binds to a receptor on other neurons and promotes firing (see '').
+Excitatory neurons release the neurotransmitter glutamate, which binds to a receptor on other neurons and promotes firing (see 'Electric ups and downs').
 Inhibitory interneurons release γ-aminobutyric acid (GABA), which binds a receptor on excitatory neurons that restrains firing.
 Neurotransmitters typically act across synapses — the spaces between the neurons that form a neuronal circuit.
 However, some neurons also have receptors outside the synapse that can detect any GABA floating about, and these act as an additional failsafe when synaptic inhibition is inadequate.

 Both GABA and glutamate work by modulating the amounts of positively and negatively charged ions within neurons.
 Normally, neurons are negatively polarized relative to their surroundings.
 The binding of glutamate to its receptor triggers the opening of specialized protein-based pores in the membrane known as ion channels, which allows positively charged calcium and sodium ions to flood into the responding cell.
 This reduces the polarization of the cell and promotes neuronal firing.
 GABA signalling, on the other hand, opens other channels that allow negatively charged chloride ions to enter a cell — increasing the polarization and inhibiting firing.
 It's therefore no wonder, says neurologist Matthew Walker of University College London (UCL) that “for epilepsies in which a mutation in a gene has been identified, the majority of the mutations affect channels and receptors”.